List of Free Online Information Technology Courses and Classes

 The Open University

-Students can use the text-based lessons and learning activities in Finding Information in Information Technology and Computing to learn ways to effectively use the Internet and its resources.
+- Finding Information in Information Technology and Computing allows students to learn ways to effectively use the Internet and its resources.
 For example, the course covers the best ways to use search engines, how to evaluate information found online and how to cite online references.